What is Materials and Processing Technology about?

 At the start of the assessment event, assessors need to provide students with commonly used resources, tools, and equipment to support development of an outcome.

-Students may access search engines, word lists, spelling and grammar checkers, dictionaries, textbooks, and people, such as friends, family, or community members.
+Students may access search engines, word lists, spelling and grammar checkers, dictionaries, textbooks, and people, such as friends, family, or community members, who can support them but should not carry out any of the practical work.

 Evidence for all parts of this assessment can be in te reo Māori, English, or New Zealand Sign Language.